code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/translate/hoc-activities.md

 # Translating the Hour of Code activities page
 Translations for this page are done on Crowdin which is free to join and any volunteer can immediately start translating.

+## Getting set up

+1. If you haven't already, [click here to join our Code.org project](https://crowdin.com/project/codeorg) on Crowdin and [click here to join our Hour of Code project](https://crowdin.com/project/hour-of-code) on Crowdin.
+1. View the [Hour of Code activities page on our site](/learn).
+Make sure you are viewing the page in the language you are translating the site into.
+1. Identify all the strings that are either untranslated or poorly translated.
+Find those strings in the images below and click on them to find the string in Crowdin.
+If the image links don't work for you or if you prefer to see all the links in a list, [use the list at the bottom of this page](#list-of-crowdin-links).

 ## Select your language

 Selecting your language from this dropdown will update all the links on this page to take you to that language on Crowdin.